-- 5.6.4.1 Upon request, the PT provider shall release the study specific results of the provider's assigned value, verification, homogeneity, and stability testing for any PT sample/analyte to laboratories and/or the laboratories' accreditation bodies after the release of the final study reports. - 5.6.4.2 After the issuance of final evaluation reports, the PT provider shall release to the PTPA the results of the provider's assigned value verification, homogeneity, and stability testing for all PT samples/analytes included in each PT study. - 5.6.4.3 The PT provider shall follow the format and schedule for submittal of these data as provided by the PTPA.
+- 5.6.4.1 Upon request, the PT Provider shall release the study specific results of the Provider's assigned value, verification, homogeneity, and stability testing for any PT sample/analyte to laboratories and/or the laboratories' accreditation bodies after the release of the final study reports. - 5.6.4.2 After the issuance of final evaluation reports, the PT provider Provider shall release to the PTPA the results of the provider's PT Provider's assigned value verification, homogeneity, and stability testing for all PT samples/analytes included in each PT study. - 5.6.4.3 The PT Provider shall follow the format and schedule for submittal of these data as provided by the PTPA.